 Each new building should be designed with a view to enhancing the surroundings and use high quality materials in keeping with the existing buildings nearby

-Each new dwelling should include appropriate private garden space and a facility to charge an electric car.
+Each new dwelling should include appropriate private amenity space and a facility to charge an electric car.

-Any new development should not differentiate between private ownership and other forms of tenure in a manner that endangers the overall quality of the new buildings.
+There should be no discernible difference between the private and affordable housing in terms of the quality of the design and the appearance of the dwellings.

 5.8 This policy sets out a series of design principles that reflect the views of the local community on the importance of specific design matters that should be addressed in all new development within the Parish and complements a number of retained policies in the Delivery & Site Allocations Plan and refines policies CP9 Sense of Place and CP10 Green Infrastructure of the new Local Plan